Skip to article frontmatterSkip to article content

 Summary

-1. Residual Connections create a “high-speed rail” for the signal, preventing the vanishing gradient problem through the “+1” term in gradients.
+1. Residual Connections create a “high-speed rail” for gradients, preventing the vanishing gradient problem through the “+1” term in the derivative.

-2. LayerNorm re-centers the data at every step, keeping the optimization process stable by normalizing across features rather than across batches.
+2. LayerNorm re-centers activations at every step, keeping the optimization process stable by normalizing across features (not batches).

 3. Pre-Norm vs. Post-Norm: Most modern LLMs use Pre-Norm (normalize before the sub-layer) because it’s more stable to train and less sensitive to hyperparameters.

 Next Up: L06 – The Causal Mask.
-When training a model to predict the next word, how do we stop it from “cheating” by looking at the answer?
+When training a language model to predict the next word, how do we stop it from “cheating” by looking at future tokens?
 We’ll build the triangular mask that hides the future.